geopython/stetl/README.md

 Stetl basically glues together existing parsing and transformation tools like GDAL/OGR (ogr2ogr) and XSLT.
 By using native tools like libxml and libxslt (via Python lxml) Stetl is speed-optimized.
-There are offcourse existing Open Source ETL tools like GeoKettle and Talend Geospatial, but in many cases a simpler/bulk ETL is required.

 So why en when to use Stetl.

 * when ogr2ogr or XSLT alone cannot do the job
-* when GeoKettle/Talend is too heavy/complex
-* when FME is too expensive, too closed and/or too slow ;-)
 * when having to deal with complex GML as source or destination

 So Stetl is in particularly useful for INSPIRE-related transformations and other complex GML-related ETL.